LewisResearchGroup/ms-mint/docs/gui.md

 ## MS-files

+  - Import mass spectrometry files (MS-file) in mzXML or mzML format
+  - Convert file to feather format (other formats will be removed)
+  - Remove MS-files from workspace

 ![Add MS-files](image/ms-files.png "Added MS-files")

 Mass-Spec files (in _mzML_ or _mzXML_ format) can be added under the `MS-files` tab by drag and drop or by using the selection form.